vijaysaravana/personal-site/src/data/about.md

 # Currently

-I am a graduate student pursuing my Master of Science in Computer Science Degree at the Georgia Institute of Technology specializing in Computing Systems.
-I will be graduating in May 2023.
+I am a Software Engineer passionate about Backend, Cloud and Distributed Systems.
+I hold a Master of Science in Computer Science Degree from Georgia Institute of Technology specializing in Computing Systems.

 # Woven by Toyota Experience :
 As a big believer in Autonomous Vehicles, the internship at Woven Planet was a blessing in disguise.
 I was a software engineering intern at Woven Planet in the ML Frameworks team which provided the platform for model training, distributed data processing, ETL and so on.
 The company used Spark as distributed processing platform for the ML workloads.
 This caused problem in debugging as ML engineers do not essentially have systems knowledge.
 The overhead for spark cluster creation and teardown was high.
 My [internship project](https://flyte.org/blog/flyte-map-tasks-a-simpler-alternative-to-apache-spark) was about using Flyte Map tasks as an alternative to Spark workloads which made the process lightweight and easy to debug.
 I worked with multiple diverse teams of extremely talented engineers and learned a ton!
+<br/><br/>
+I returned as a full time software engineer in 2023.
+I am currently building a critical web-based virtual vehicle validation platform along with my wonderful team!

 # Freshworks Experience :
 At Freshworks, I worked in the Channels Platform team which works predominantly on building a unified reliable omnichannel platform for communication channels such as Whatapp, Apple Business Chat (ABC), Google Business Messages (GBM), and SMS.
 I was working on novel feature development for channels like Whatsapp, SMS, ABC and GBM which directly impacted thousands of customers!
 I managed the AWS infrastructure (EKS Setup, ALB, SQS, Kafka) and weekly rollouts for all regions.
 As much as I enjoyed working in an energetic cross-functional team remotely, I missed the amazing office space of Freshworks.
 Thanks to COVID!